henrifroese/kindergarten/README.md

-# Kindergarten - Plotting UI for Python Notebooks
+# Kindergarten - Interactive Plotting GUI for Python Notebooks

 Kindergarten is a UI on top of Plotly to visualize Pandas DataFrames.